Have you ever tried publishing your research paper in an academic journal, but it always gets rejected?

 These paradoxes initially seemed to contradict relativity but were solved using relativity tools like coordinate changes.
 This reinforced relativity's legitimacy.
 Physicists resolved these logical conflicts that arise when valid statements seem incompatible.

-Research paper 4: Axions as a Model of Dark Matter
+Research Paper 4: Axions as a Model of Dark Matter

-Research paper 5: Benchmarking and Analysis of Quantum Error Correction Codes
+Research Paper 5: Benchmarking and Analysis of Quantum Error Correction Codes

 Quantum computing may allow exponential speed-ups over classical computing by exploiting properties like superposition.
 However, qubits can accumulate errors, needing quantum error correction (QEC) codes.